drode1/pay2u_backend/README.md

 ![djangorestframework version](https://img.shields.io/badge/DRF-3.14-951d12)
 ![poetry](https://img.shields.io/pypi/v/poetry?label=Poetry)

+### Other dependencies
-The other dependencies are specified in the file `pyproject.toml`
+The other dependencies are specified in the file `pyproject.toml` and the list of them under this text
+- `python-dotenv` - for env variables
+- `psycopg2-binary` - to connect django with postgres
+- `django-cors-headers` - for cors settings
+- `gunicorn` - as a python webserver
+- `djangorestframework-simplejwt` - to obtain JWT user token
+- `django-phonenumber-field` & `babel` - to provide phone validation in user
+- `pillow` - for managing images
+- `django-filter` - to filter entities
+- `drf-spectacular` - for swagger & OpenAPI documentation
+- `pre-commit` & `ruff` - to maintain clean code
+- `factory-boy` - to generate fake data

 ## Development